open-toolchain/microservices-helm-toolchain/instructions.md

   * Need an existing cluster and API key
   * See instructions at: https://www.ibm.com/cloud/garage/tutorials/devops-toolchain-integration?task=0
   * Note: toolchain can only be created in US-South region (DevOps Insights only there)
+  * If you are creating a second toolchain instance outputing into same cluster namespaces, you need to ensure they agree on cf orgs where Cloudant instances reside.
+If not, then have each toolchains target distinct cluster namespaces (e.g. 'staging' and 'staging1').
 ## Context
   * Team building an online store application, formed with 3 microservices kept in separate Git repos
   * Using Kubernetes with Continuous Delivery to build, test and deploy the application